 For example, when campers experience the thrill of swimming in a Maine lake for the first time, some may be hesitant about the unknown.
 With the help of their counselor, success can be recognized as the steps they take in trying something new, and not necessarily getting it right on the first try.
-Later, during a quiet period, there is the chance to reflect with the staff and put the day’s events in perspective.
+Later, during a quiet period, there is the chance to reflect with the staff and put the day’s events in perspective, allowing the campers to ‘re-experience’ and solidify the success they felt during the day.
 In this way, campers have tremendous fun, try new things and enjoy positive peer relationships, all within a supportive framework that fosters their growth.

-One of the keystones and goals of Camp Alsing’s program is giving your child new skills that they can use away from camp and to return home filled with memories and friendships that they find nowhere else.
+One of the goals of Camp Alsing’s program is giving your child new skills that they can use away from camp, and to return home filled with memories and friendships that they find nowhere else.
 Because of the time we take to know each camper, we are better able to guide and teach them according to who they are.
 Camp Alsing is a treasured community that campers return to each year and provides a source of confidence, strength and skills.

 We reinforce this community in the “off-season” with periodic camper events online that help remind campers of the joy and community they have at camp, and to support them in maintaining connections with their friends from Alsing.